Adrenaline Monkey offers fitness challenges for every family member

 A bar with a recharging station allows parents to work on their computers and supervise children, who may be taking a class or attending a party.
 A 4,200-square-foot mezzanine is home to an event space and the Monkey Bar, which offers food and beverages ranging from avocado toast to cold-pressed cocktails.
 It’s an ideal spot for hosting birthday parties, bar and bat mitzvahs, bachelor parties, corporate team building events, and other occasions.

-Morning and evening boot camp classes for adults, a Warrior League for training and competing in ninja-type obstacles, and summer and school-vacation camps are also part of the mix.
+Yoga and fitness classes for adults, Ninja warrior training classes, and summer and school vacation camps are also part of the mix.

 “I have an entrepreneurial spirit hidden in this lawyer body of mine and I decided to go for it,” she says.
 “I thought, what a great way to show my daughters they could do anything they want and it’s okay to take risks.”